 Car-free adventures aroundStratford-upon-AvonWarwickshire

-Famous as Shakespeare’s home town and stuffed with bard-themed attractions, Stratford-upon-Avon also makes a great base for exploring the wider delights of Warwickshire.
+Famous as Shakespeare’s home town, Stratford-upon-Avon is stuffed with bard-themed attractions.
+It also makes a great base for exploring the wider delights of Warwickshire.

 -